Asymmetrical Lips: Causes, Correction Options and Treatment Approaches

 Muscle Movement Assessment

 Your clinician watches how your lips move when you smile and talk.
 This shows whether muscles are pulling unevenly.
-If muscle imbalance is the main cause, filler alone might not fix it.
+If muscle imbalance is the main cause, treatment alone may not address the imbalance.
 In some cases, other treatment options may be discussed during consultation, depending on clinical assessment.

 Review of Previous Filler Work